 When working as a psychologist specializing in pregnancy and childbirth, I recommended gathering ten birth stories from friends and acquaintances--those stories pretty much prepared an individual better than any book.
-I've always loved stories, and now my primary vocation is to elicit and honor one's story and the resulting inner authority and development.
+I've always loved stories, and now my primary vocation is to elicit and honor one's story, and the resulting inner authority and evolution.

 Even while practicing straightforward primary care, patients/clients wanted to tell their stories--they brought in journal entries, biographies--one even wrote a screenplay of her life and asked me to read it.
 These spontaneous healing impulses were part of my inspiration to become a coach, and to mine stories with ever more appreciation.

 Yes, a specialty called narrative medicine exists--usually a master's degree that can be combined with other medical degrees.
 Kudos, I support narrative medicine.
 Unfortunately, narrative medicine was lacking in my medical training and institutions.
 If narrative medicine becomes incorporated into mainstream medicine in my lifetime, I will be glad--I will dance a jig!
 For now, I practice, support, and endorse story-telling from the fringe--until narrative medicine has its heyday.

 "Biography work" is learning one's story and depicting it--with words, story-telling, even graphic pictures; knowing where one has been can often illuminate where one wants to go.